microsoft/confidential-ai-workshop/tutorials/confidential-llm-inferencing/README.md

 Similar to the [Confidential ML Training](../confidential-ml-training/README.md) tutorial, we'll create a Azure Key Vault Premium setup.

 > [!TIP]
 > For storing and managing cryptographic keys in production, **Azure Managed HSM** is the recommended best practice.
 It offers a fully managed, highly available, single-tenant, standards-compliant HSM service.
 However, compared to Premium SKU of Azure Key Vault, it comes at a higher cost.
-If you are interested in using Managed HSM, please refer to the module [Secure Key Release set-up with Managed HSM](../../modules/key-management/Managed-HSM.md) *(coming soon)*.
+If you are interested in using Managed HSM, please refer to the module [Secure Key Release set-up with Managed HSM](../../modules/key-management/Managed-HSM.md).

 Now create the resource group and Key Vault:
 ```powershell